mejem/translit/README.md

-# Transliterace
+# Transliteration

-Transliterace z cyrilice do latinky.
+Transliteration from cyrillic to latin script.

-- Aplikace běží v prohlížeči (index.html).
+- The app runs in a browser (index.html).
-- Je potřeba podpora javascriptu.
+- JavaScript is required.

-Nefunguje v Internet Exploreru do verze 11, jeho nástupce Edge už to zvládá.
+It doesn't work in Internet Explorer <=11.